-U.S. Women's Hockey Team Goes To Overtime With Canada: 2-2 In Gold Medal Final
+U.S. Women's Hockey Team Wins Gold, Beating Canada In Penalty-Shot Thriller

 Marie-Philip Poulin gave Canada the lead minutes later, scoring in a rush on the American goal.
 It was quick redemption for Poulin, who had emerged from the penalty box moments earlier.
 The score came with 13:05 left in the second period.

 Canada had a prime scoring chance in the third period, rushing toward Rooney in goal – but the puck was deflected away wide, and it was then sent out to U.S. forward Monique Lamoureux-Morando, who caught the Canadian defense off-guard.
-Collecting the long diagonal pass, Lamoureux-Morando mounted her own breakaway and finished it off, getting the puck past Lacasse on the far side and sending the American fans into delirium with six minutes left in regulation.
+Collecting the long diagonal pass, Lamoureux-Morando mounted her own breakaway and finished it off, getting the puck past Szabados on the far side and sending the American fans into delirium with six minutes left in regulation.

-Earlier, Knight had nearly leveled the score with a hard and long shot from the right flank — but the puck was deflected and caught by Canada's goalie, Genevieve Lacasse.
+Earlier, Knight had nearly leveled the score with a hard and long shot from the right flank — but the puck was deflected and caught by Canada's goalie, Szabados.

 Canada had a chance to build a 3-1 lead moments later, after U.S. player Sidney Morin was penalized for an illegal hit.
 The Canadians worked the puck down around the goal, setting up a frenzy of shots and blocks — and the Americans managed to escape with the score intact.

-The U.S. strategy, as preached by coach Robb Stauber, is to pound the goal with shots.
+The U.S. strategy, as preached by Stauber, is to pound the goal with shots.
 The Americans did that from the start and finished the first two periods with a 22-16 lead in shots on goal.

 The Americans got a power play opportunity nearly midway through the first period, but they were not able to convert it into a score.
 That came after Canada's Jennifer Wakefield lowered her shoulder to level American Dani Cameranesi along the boards – a sign that this would indeed be a physical matchup.
 Wakefield was put in the penalty box for an illegal hit.